 See the making of the houses right here:

 GO TO OUR FOUR EXISTING GAME HOUSES HERE:

 |Go to GAME House Aalborg

 Go to GAME House Viborg

-GAME also develop and refurbish outdoor facilities for street sports in underserved communities.
+GAME also develops and refurbish outdoor facilities for street sports in underserved communities.
 The goal is to create safe and inclusive spaces for physical activities and positive communities.
-In the Playmaker Programs the outdoor facilities are grounds for the youth volunteers to lead weekly practices in street sports for local children and youth.
-The same goals goes for GAMES’s entrepreneurship programs like the Danish Platform for Streetsports and the Street Sports Incubator.
+In the Playmaker Programs, the outdoor facilities are grounds for the youth volunteers to lead weekly practices in street sports for local children and youth.
+The same goal goes for GAMES’s entrepreneurship programs like the Danish Platform for Streetsports and the Street Sports Incubator.